 We embrace a broad approach to sustainability, dedicating ourselves to thoughtful use of energy resources as well as sustaining our dedicated faculty over time and teaching our students to be good stewards of the earth.

-When he came to Woodward in 2009, President Stuart Gulley placed a priority on sustainability, beginning a process that led to the creation of an Academy-wide Sustainability Council.
-We define sustainability as the thoughtful process of optimizing the use of human, natural, and financial resources to honor our history, fulfill our present needs, provide for the future, and execute our mission of education.
+When he came to Woodward in 2009, President Stuart Gulley placed a priority on sustainability, beginning a process that led to the creation of a sustainability council.
+The Academy now defines sustainability as the thoughtful process of optimizing the use of human, natural, and financial resources to honor our history, fulfill our present needs, provide for the future, and execute our mission of education.

 Sustainability at Woodward is multi-faceted: